 - Your Need for Supportive Services, and

-- Other information to help you to develop your WTW plan
+- Other information to help you to develop your ES plan

-There are many paths open to WTW participants.
-Your path may not involve every activity in WTW because a lot depends on your education and job history.
-The purpose of Welfare-to-Work is to HELP YOU PREPARE FOR WORK AND FIND A JOB so that you can support yourself and your family.
+There are many paths open to ES participants.
+Your path may not involve every activity in ES because a lot depends on your education and job history.
+The purpose of Employment Services is to HELP YOU PREPARE FOR WORK AND FIND A JOB so that you can support yourself and your family.

 At the Appraisal, you will be given a Simple Screening Instrument for Substance Abuse.
 This is an initial test or an indicator.
 You will talk to someone about the test results.
 Taking the test and being referred to someone who is an expert in this field does not mean you have a Substance Abuse Problem.

 Also a Learning Disability screening tool is available to each participant to identify learning disability or other co-existing conditions (i.e substance abuse, mental health, domestic violence, and other disabilities) and the need for related services.

 EMPLOYER TAX CREDITS